jon6fingrs/mbsync-dovecot/README.md

 # mbsync-dovecot
 This is an example docker compose file for the mbsync and dovecot containers.
+I did not write nor I am affiliated with the authors of these applications.
 These containers were created for archival purposes of a remote email server.
 Email is synced locally in Maildir format.
 Deletions on remote server are not propagated.
 Dovecot then acts as an imap server.
 I use mine locally since my devices have split tunnel wireguard.
 I suppose you could expose your email server to the internet but that would scare me.

 Once you make the mbsync container, you need a cron job or something so that it'll autorun every X minutes (I have mine run every 5 minutes)